Department of Political Science

 Dear, J., & Underwood, M. (2007).
 What is the role of exercise in the prevention of back pain?
 In D. MacAuley & T. Best (Eds.), Evidence-based sports medicine (2nd ed., pp. 257-280).
 Malden, MA: Blackwell.

 To encourage a faster production process of your article, it is advised that you closely adhere to the points above for references.
 Otherwise, it will entail a long process of solving copyeditor’s queries and may directly affect the publication time of your article.
-In case of any question, please contact the journal’s editorial assistant at firstname.lastname@example.org.
+In case of any questions, please contact the journal’s editorial assistant at firstname.lastname@example.org.

 Author(s) are responsible for securing permission to reproduce all copyrighted figures or materials before they are published in (AF&S).
 A copy of the written permission must be included with the manuscript submission.